dojo/site/content/blog/en/dojo-resource-widgets.md

 const factory = create({ icache, resource });
 ```

-This pretty straight forward, the factory method will let us create widgets with local state and a resource API.
-Now we can move on to the widget, which will cover in sections.
+This approach is pretty straightforward.
+The factory method will let us create widgets with a local state and resource API.
+Now we can move on to the widget, which we will cover in sections.

 ```tsx
 const HackerNewList = factory(function HackerNewList({